-Revenues derived from our service centers, including installation activities, in 2022 were \$12,060,661 compared to \$12,525,594 for the same period in 2021, a decrease of \$464,933 or 3.7%.
-The decrease in revenue in 2022 is due primarily to a decrease in installation revenues of \$938,574, offset partially by an increase of \$473,641, or 4.1%, in service contract revenues.
+Revenues derived from our service centers, including installation activities, in 2023 were \$14,523,054 compared to \$12,060,661 for the same period in 2022, an increase of \$2,462,393 or 20.4%.
+The increase in revenue in 2023 is due primarily to the addition of \$1,884,891 in revenue from the acquired Aegis maintenance contracts and a \$577,502 or 4.8%, increase in service contract revenues from existing contracts.

 Our service operation revenues grow with the sales of installed systems, since the majority of our product sales are accompanied by a service contract or time and materials agreements.
-As a result our "fleet" of units being serviced by our service department grows with product sales.
-Our installation activity is likely to continue to remain low due to our strategy to focus on higher margin segments of our business.
+As a result, our "fleet" of units being serviced by our service department grows with product sales.